 IRS Offer in Compromise Attorney

 The IRS Offer in Compromise program uses IRS’s financial forms that help the taxpayer to determine their reasonable collection potential.
-Longman & Van Grack’s tax attorneys are familiar with this IRS system.
+Longman & Van Grack’s tax attorneys are familiar with this IRS system and the IRS procedures.
 The reasonable collection potential for the IRS is based upon the specific taxpayer’s equity in assets and future income potential for a pre-determined period based upon the taxpayer’s payment terms for the IRS Offer in Compromise.
 Although taxpayers can pay a reduced amount to settle their tax liability, taxpayers should not expect to pay pennies on the dollar.
 Longman & Van Grack’s tax attorneys do, however, work directly with the IRS to determine a reasonable agreement.

 While the IRS Offer in Compromise program can provide our clients with a way to resolve their outstanding tax debts, taxpayers should also be cautious of the specific IRS rules regarding the program.
 For example, taxpayer should note that the statute of limitations on IRS collection activity is suspended while an Offer in Compromise is pending.
 Additionally, once a taxpayer’s Offer in Compromise is accepted, the taxpayer must remain in compliance with all tax filings and payments for five years after their Offer in Compromise is accepted or the entire tax liability will return.